How much qualitative research is enough? How many interviews? How many surveys?

 In the old days, smaller and slower user research made sense — products simply didn’t change as rapidly as they do now.
 But today, agile product teams live in a fast-revolving door of design, evaluation, and iteration.
 With traditional user research, your team’s priorities shift a dozen times by the time you hold interviews, collect surveys, and analyze the results.

 That’s the inspiration behind Continuous Research.
-It’s a method that leverages features like in-app microsurveys and automated text analysis to generate a continuous stream of actionable insights on the fly.
+It’s a method that leverages features like in-product surveys and automated text analysis to generate a continuous stream of actionable insights on the fly.
 Product teams can hear from users in real-time, and those users are always responding to the latest product version.